-Dirty vents cover can make a room look unappealing.
+Dirty vent cover can make a room look unappealing.
 Even if you’ve just performed your professional cleaning routine, filthy heating and cooling vents could make the room look “unfinished”.
-Don’t let your hard work look incomplete, offer your house and office cleaning customers vent cover detail cleaning.
+Don’t let your hard work look incomplete.
+Offer your house and office cleaning customers vent cover detail cleaning.
 It’s not as hard as it may seem.
 Here’s why and how to clean heating and cooling vent covers.

 Cleaning vent covers is a simple task to perform for your residential and commercial cleaning customers.

 On most routine cleanings it is expected of your company to at least swipe across vents with a duster to remove dust, debris, lint, hair, and anything else that would become airborne.
 And most times this would suffice.

 However, over time, using a feather duster won’t cut it.
 It just won’t get the job done.

 As climatic changes cause the air in any home or office to become humid, the dust along the vents will adhere to the surface.
 The heating and cooling vents will need to be cleaned in a different way.